braylenstrain/saas-website/README.md

 # Mock Saas Website
-I created this project to practice using HTML/CSS and making websites mobile responsive.
+This is a features page for a Mock Saas product.
+I created this project to practice HTML/CSS and making web pages mobile responsive.

 ## Links
 saas-website-braylenstrain.vercel.app